Things To Do

-For visitors wishing a personalized tour, the Licensed Battlefield Guide service is the best way to see and understand the battlefield in the comfort of your own vehicle.
+For visitors wishing a personalized tour, the Licensed Battlefield Guide service is a good way to see and understand the battlefield in the comfort of your own vehicle or bus.
 Guided tours are two hours in length, very informative and the historical knowledge of the guides is superb.
-Guides are assigned to personal vehicles from the Visitor Center desk on a first come, first served basis beginning at 8:00 AM each day.
-Guides may be reserved in advance for organized bus groups by calling toll free 1-877-874-2478 or fax 1-717-338-1244.
-A guide may also be reserved for individuals in cars.
-This may be the best choice for those visitors who have limited time to visit the park.

 Licensed Battlefield Guide Fees